LuizEduardoPedace/Project_Bike/README.md

 ![Q3_2](/assets/Q3_2.PNG)
 *Screenshot of Dashboard of the 2022 year in the lowest profitability season*

-### 4. What percentage of the total profit does the predominant rider account for in the year that yielded the most profit?
+### 4. What percentage of the total profit does the predominant rider account for?

-For this analysis I needed to filter by year and rider types and add up all the profits.
+For this analysis, I only needed to consider the table for data from the year 2022.
+In addition, it was necessary to filter for only registered riders, calculate their total profitability and divide it by the profitability of the year.

  We find that registered riders are responsible for **82%** of the total profit in 2022.
+If any marketing strategy is implemented, it should definitely have registered riders as its main attraction.
 ```sql
 SELECT
     ROUND(SUM(CASE WHEN rider_type = 'registered' THEN riders*price - COGS*riders ELSE 0 END)::NUMERIC/SUM(riders*price - COGS*riders)::NUMERIC,2)*100 AS Percentage